arup-group/osmox/docs/osmox_run.md

 This can make simple mapping of outputs quite complex, as there are many possible combinations of joined use.
 To work around this problem, the optional flag `-s` or `--single_use` may be set to instead output unique objects for each activity.
 For example, for the above case, extracting two identical buildings, one with `activity: "eating"` and the other with `activity: "shopping"`.

+Writing to multiple file formats is supported.
+The default is geopackage (`.gpkg`), with additional support for `.geojson` and `.parquet`.

 ## Output